Thank you from our Chief Executive

 Volunteer charter

-Volunteers are a valued part of the Plymouth City Council (PCC).
+Volunteers are a valued part of Plymouth City Council (PCC).
 We want you to feel valued and to find your volunteering experience enjoyable and rewarding.

 This Charter describes what all PCC volunteers can expect from us and, in turn, what PCC asks of its volunteers.